-Latrobe Regional Hospital (LRH) welcomes up to 900 babies per year.
-The Thomson Women’s, Children and Birthing Unit has several dedicated birth suites and is staffed by a specialist team of midwives, Obstetricians, lactation consultants and GP Obstetricians work together to provide you and your baby with the highest quality of care.
+Latrobe Regional Hospital's Thomson Women's, Children and Birthing Unit has several dedicated birth suites and is staffed by a specialist team of midwives, registered nurses, obstetricians, gynaecologists, lactation consultants, GP obstetricians and paediatricians who work together to provide you and your baby, children and women with the highest quality of care.
 We are here to guide and support you throughout your pregnancy, the birth of your baby, breast feeding and through the early days of parenthood.

 Key features of our service